The following are some of the Regulations and expectations to be adhered to at Tranquillity Secondary School. You can click on any of them to read.

 To exhibit a positive outlook and attitude in the classroom.

-To be respectful to all adults and students on the compound.
+To be respectful to ALL adults and students on the compound.

 To represent the school in a positive light in and outside of school.

-To be their classmate’s keeper.
+To be his/her classmate’s keeper.

 To participate in all activities.